 Why We Love It: Like your go-to Chipotle burrito bowl order, but it’ll make you feel energized (and not like you want to curl up on the couch for the rest of the day).
 There’s so much packed into this bowl that gives it amazing flavor.
 Fajita veggies, mango, avocado, and the dreamiest cashew green chile sauce.
 Consider your lunch plans canceled for the foreseeable future.

 Hero Ingredient: About that cashew green chile sauce.
 It’s thick, creamy, and exactly what I want to spoon on top of… everything.

 Why We Love It: Chickpeas and cauliflower rice go together like PB&J, and this recipe does the pairing justice.
-There’s texture, there’s protein, there are greens—I mean, there’s everything.
-I love curry’s complex heat, and the coriander brings just a little sweetness that keeps everything balanced.
+There’s texture, there’s protein, there are greens—there’s everything.
+I love curry’s complex heat and the coriander brings just a little sweetness to keep everything balanced.
 This is a level of heat that just about everyone can handle.

 Hero Ingredient: Everything’s fair game in this recipe, but when the ginger hits your sauté pan, magical things happen.

 Why We Love It: Never underestimate the power (and crave-worthy factor) of a good kale soup.
 While it sounds detox-y, the taste is anything but.
 It’s comforting, warming, and yes, full of key nutrients we could all use a little more of.
 This recipe is real food done right.